libmapper/libmapper/doc/expression_syntax.md

 ### Vector reducing functions

-There are several special functions that operate across all elements of the vector and output a scalar value:
+It is possible to call any of the [scalar functions](#function-list) listed above on a vector and the result will be calculated for each element.
+There are also a number of special functions that operate across all elements of the vector and output a scalar value:

 * `x.length()` – output the dimensionality (number of elements) of the vector `x`
 * `x.any()` — output `1` if **any** of the elements of vector `x` are non-zero, otherwise output `0`